-2. Define a method beside for class Picture that returns a new picture where the argument picture is put beside this:
+2. Define a method beside for class Picture that returns a new picture where the argument picture is put on the right side of this:

 '''

 case class Picture(...) {

 def beside(q: Picture): Picture = ...

 }

 '''

 Give an error message (using the predefined error function) when the pictures do not have the same height.